Consolel/SwingCookieClicker/README.md

 # SwingCookieClicker
-A Java Swing Cookie Clicker Clone
+A Java Swing cookie clicker clone made by Console.